 Question: What makes your treatment for insomnia in adults unique?

-Answer: This treatment provides a cure for insomnia in just 4 – 8 weeks that then lasts a lifetime.
+Answer: This treatment provides a non-drug cure for insomnia in just 4 – 8 weeks that then lasts a lifetime.
 Also, unlike what you might read in a book that only emphasizes one treatment method or consists of a program that is the same for everyone, the treatment we provide is carefully individualized for each client based on their unique problems and needs.
 Even people who have read the books and tried other approaches to no avail have found success with Northern Colorado Sleep Consultants, LLC.

 Question: What are the risks involved?

 Question: How does it work?

 Answer: Everyone has the ability to sleep.
 Insomnia results when things hinder the natural ability to sleep.
 Most often insomnia is caused by behavioral factors such as disruptive thoughts, attitudes, and emotions that a person has acquired about their sleep coupled with bad sleep habits.
 Many times people are not aware of these and how they are affecting their sleep.
 Even if they are aware of the source of some of what is contributing to their sleeping problem, they usually do not know what to do about them.
 And it is not always easy to make the necessary corrections by oneself.
 Our Behavioral Sleep Specialists will individually guide and coach you in the elements of Cognitive Behavioral Therapy for Insomnia (CBTI) or Guided Meditation with Acceptance Treatment for Insomnia (GMATI) that help you make changes at the source of your sleep problem.
 This will enable you to get the sleep you want and need.
 This is a cure for insomnia that lasts a lifetime.

 When the major cause of insomnia is anxiety about sleeping, an alternative treatment called GMATI (guided Mindfulness with Acceptance Treatment for Insomnia) is more effective.
 Rather than directly trying to change sleep, GMATI enables a person to be more relaxed and accepting about their sleep which then indirectly improves their sleep.